the-teachingRSE-project/competencies/competencies.md

 approaches through Machine Learning, computers and software are now vital elements of the research process across almost all domains.
-However, this shift means that basic software skills are now required by researchers at all career levels of a large amount of research fields where these were not previously required.
+However, this shift means that basic software skills are now required by researchers at all career levels of a large number of research fields where these were not previously required.
 Researchers often lack the skills to use specialised software for their research, let alone write it [@NamingPain].
 If they come from a non-technical domain, they may also struggle to know what to ask when trying to request help from and interact with